raydenlim/tp/docs/DeveloperGuide.md

 #### Taking Attendance

 1. Taking attendance of a _valid student_
+   1. Prerequisites:
-  1. Prerequisites: Session must exist in the session list.
-Student name must exist in address book.
+      1. Session must exist in the session list.
+      2. Student name must exist in the student list.
-  1. Test case: `takeattendance s/2 n/David Li ap/present`<br>
+   2. Test case: `takeattendance s/2 n/David Li ap/present`<br>
       Expected: David Li is added to the session with session number 2, marking him as present.

-1. Taking attendance of an _invalid student_
+2. Taking attendance of an _invalid student_
    1. Test case: `takeattendance s/2 n/fakenamethatdoesnotexist ap/absent`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No attendance is taken. <br>
-     Reason: Student name must exist in address book.
+      Reason: Student name must exist in the student list.

-1. Taking attendance with _missing parameters_
+3. Taking attendance with _missing parameters_
    1. Test case: `takeattendance n/David Li ap/present`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No attendance is taken. <br>
       Reason: Session number argument is missing.
-  1. Test case: `takeattendance s/2 n/David Li`<br>
+   2. Test case: `takeattendance s/2 n/David Li`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No attendance is taken. <br>
       Reason: Attendance presence argument is missing.
-  1. Test case: `takeattendance s/2 ap/present`<br>
+   3. Test case: `takeattendance s/2 ap/present`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No attendance is taken. <br>
       Reason: Student name argument is missing.
-  1. Test case: `takeattendance`<br>
+   4. Test case: `takeattendance`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 No attendance is taken. <br>
       Reason: Session number, student name and attendance presence arguments are missing.

-1. Taking attendance of _multiple valid students_
+4. Taking attendance of _multiple valid students_
+   1. Prerequisites:
-  1. Prerequisites: Session must exist in the session list.
-Student names must exist in address book.
+      1. Session must exist in the session list.
+      2. All student names must exist in the student list.
-  1. Test case: `takeattendance s/2 n/Bernice Yu n/David Li ap/absent`<br>
+   2. Test case: `takeattendance s/2 n/Bernice Yu n/David Li ap/absent`<br>
       Expected: Bernice Yu and David Li are removed from the session with session number 2, marking them as absent.

-1. Taking attendance of _mix of valid and invalid students_
+5. Taking attendance of _mix of valid and invalid students_
    1. Test case: `takeattendance s/2 n/fakenamethatdoesnotexist n/Alex Yeoh ap/present`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error. <br>
-     Reason: The name of all students must exist in the address book.
+      Reason: The name of all students must exist in the student list.

 #### Viewing Attendance

 1. Viewing attendance of a _valid student_
+   1. Prerequisites:
-  1. Prerequisites: Student name must exist in address book.
+      1. Student name must exist in the student list.
-  1. Test case: `viewattendance n/Bernice Yu`<br>
+   2. Test case: `viewattendance n/Bernice Yu`<br>
       Expected: All sessions attended by Bernice Yu will be displayed.

-1. Viewing attendance of an _invalid student_
+2. Viewing attendance of an _invalid student_
    1. Test case: `viewattendance n/fakenamethatdoesnotexist`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error. <br>
-     Reason: The name of the student must exist in the address book.
+      Reason: The name of the student must exist in the student list.

-1. Viewing attendance of _multiple valid students_
+3. Viewing attendance of _multiple valid students_
+   1. Prerequisites:
-  1. Prerequisites: Student names must exist in address book.
+      1. Student names must exist in the student list.
-  1. Test case: `viewattendance n/Alex Yeoh n/Bernice Yu`<br>
+   2. Test case: `viewattendance n/Alex Yeoh n/Bernice Yu`<br>
       Expected: All sessions attended by either Alex Yeoh or Bernice Yu, or both, will be displayed.

-1. Viewing attendance of _mix of valid and invalid students_
+4. Viewing attendance of _mix of valid and invalid students_
    1. Test case: `viewattendance n/Alex Yeoh n/fakenamethatdoesnotexist`<br>
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error. <br>
-     Reason: The name of all students must exist in the address book.
+      Reason: The names of all students must exist in the student list.

-1. Viewing overall attendance across all students
+5. Viewing overall attendance across all students
    1. Test case: `viewattendance`<br>
       Expected: All sessions will be displayed.

 ### Task